erick-bergamini/plex/README.md

 - I'm using a Raspberry Pi 3 Model B (https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)
 - You'll probably want an attached storage or a network one to store your media files

-## I choose the easy one for Operational System
+## I choose the easy one for the Operational System

 - I'm using a NOOBs Lite version installer (https://www.raspberrypi.org/downloads/noobs/) and doing a Raspbian Lite (minimal) install
 - Default user "pi", default password "raspberry"

 ## Configure your stuff

-- Change your passwords, add your users
+- Change your passwords and add your users
 - Configure any aditional interfaces, wired is always preferred.
 - Configure your hostname